jainishan28/Mini-Projects/simple_calculator/README.md

 # simple_calculator
-a calculator that does very simple commands
+a calculator that does very simple commands and things